zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  The App server encountered a circular dependency for plugin _pluginIdentifier_ (meaning it contains a dependency that imports itself)
+  The App server encountered a circular dependency for plugin _pluginIdentifier_ (meaning it contains a dependency that imports itself).

   **Action:**

   Contact the plugin developer for troubleshooting help.
-This is a packaging issue
+This is a packaging issue.